Global Affirm Integration Guide

 Calling the affirm.checkout() function initiates the following actions:

-• Sends the checkout object to the Affirm backend.
+• Send the checkout object to the Affirm backend.

-• Redirects the customer to the Affirm checkout process on the Affirm domain or shows them an Affirm modal.
+• Redirect the customer to the Affirm checkout process on the Affirm domain or show them an Affirm modal.

-• Validates the required data in the checkout object.
+• Validate the required data in the checkout object.

-Additionally, the checkout object should be configured with the following items:
+Additionally, configure the checkout object with the following items:

 • A user_confirmation_url to redirect your customer to a confirmation page after they confirm their loan.